OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-01.md

 ## 1 Chronicles 1:34

-Abraham was the father of Isaac.
+Abraham fathered Isaac.

-> The sons of Isaac were:
+> Isaac's sons were:
 > Esau and Israel.

 ---